 The growing geriatric population coupled with the adoption of healthy aging is driving the growth of the global wearable sensors market in the forecast period.

 The older population is projected to grow from an estimated 524 million in 2010 to nearly 1.5 billion in 2050 (source: National Institutes of Health).
-With the rise in upcoming advancements in sensor technology and adoption of the healthy lifestyle conditions, the aging population is becoming aware and are interested in choosing healthy aging.
-This has further helped the older people to keep a check on their day-to-day activities in order to remain healthy.
-For patients residing in remote areas, wearable sensors are capable of giving real-time information to doctors avoiding the need for frequent hospital visits.
+With the rise in upcoming advancements in sensor technology and the adoption of healthy lifestyle conditions, the aging population is becoming aware and is interested in choosing healthy aging.
+This has further helped older people to keep a check on their day-to-day activities in order to remain healthy.
+For patients residing in remote areas, wearable sensors are capable of giving real-time information to doctors, avoiding the need for frequent hospital visits.
 Therefore, the older population can remain stress-free about their well-being and can equally contribute to society.
-Hence the growing geriatric population worldwide is providing an opportunity for the market to thrive at a rapid pace in the forecast period.
+Hence, the growing geriatric population worldwide is providing an opportunity for the market to thrive at a rapid pace in the forecast period.

 North America is expected to hold a significant market share in the forecast period.